 Hamlet (Oxford School Shakespeare) - Oxford School Shakespeare is an acclaimed edition especially designed for students, with accessible on-page notes and explanatory illustrations, clear background information, and rigorous but accessible scholarly credentials.
 Hamlet is a popular text for study by secondary students the world over.
 This edition includes illustrations, preliminary notes, reading lists (including websites) and classroom notes.

-Hamlet (Active Shakespeare) - This series offers an approach that will encourage learners to become involved in the interactive process of these plays, whilst exposing them to the atmosphere and history of the age, in a fun and stimulating way.
+Hamlet (Active Shakespeare Series) - This series offers an approach that will encourage learners to become involved in the interactive process of these plays, whilst exposing them to the atmosphere and history of the age, in a fun and stimulating way.

 Hamlet SG (Macrat) - A learner-centred workbook that encourages creative thinking which enables learners to tackle exam questions with confidence.
 The workbook explores the plot, characters and themes in order for learners to form opinions and find substantiation in the text.
 Suitable for Grades 11 & 12.
 Suggested answers are included, however they can be supplied separately on request for bulk orders.